 Ashley Janny [formerly Wiren] (’04) is an engineer at Boeing in Kent, WA.
 She is also an officer in the Washington National Guard in a chemical, biological, radiological and nuclear unit.
 She earned an M.S. in Aerospace Engineering Sciences at the University of Colorado at Boulder in 2005.

-Holly Jessop (’93) is the lead statistician in the Worker Health & Safety Branch of the Department of Pesticide Regulation in the California Environmental Protection Agency.
+Holly Jessop (’93) is a research scientist (epidemiology/biostatistics) in the Worker Health & Safety Branch of the Department of Pesticide Regulation in the California Environmental Protection Agency.
 She is also a Ph.D. student in epidemiology at the University of Hawai’i at Manoa.
 She earned an M.S. in tropical conservation biology at the University of Hawai’i at Hilo in 2008 and a second M.S., in public health, at the University of Hawai’i at Manoa in 2011.
 She formerly worked in the Education and Public Outreach program of the Chandra X-ray Observatory at the Smithsonian Astrophysical Observatory.

 Miriam Jewell [formerly Tobin] (’90) and her husband operate the Jewell Ranch in Sebastopol, where they have apple orchards, grape vineyards, and a trucking business.